The price of your product

-Next you will need to work out your time.
+Next, you will need to work out your time.
 I pay myself £10 an hour to make my work.
 Again, this is individual to you.
 I know my products will only work within a certain price bracket and I am happy with this amount per hour.
 The main trick here is to make in batch, and be as efficient as possible, so you can make the most of each hour.
 I set a timer for when I start making each stage and work it out via a spreadsheet.

 Profit and Proportion of Overheads

 So, I’ve made a batch of 50 vessels.
 I’ve timed each stage and worked out the materials and components for each part (including the packaging and business card).
 Now I work out 20% and add it to the spreadsheet.
 This 20% contributes to my fixed overheads (lighting, energy, machine elements, wifi, insurance, damaged products, new tools, waste management, accountant, website fees, memberships, to cover sick days, and all other business-related things).

 You can also work this out your proportion of field overheads by adding up all of your overheads per year and dividing it by 365 to get your ‘fixed overheads day cost’.
 Next you work out how many things you can make in one day and divide the ‘fixed overheads day cost’ with how many products you made that day.